Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![TreeNode](../../Assets/Screenshots/DataHub/DataTypes/Configuration/TreeNode.png "[TreeNode]")

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Multi Select*
-  Enable this toggle to enable a multiple selection of values.
+  Enable this toggle to allow a multiple selection of values.
 Disable the toggle to allow only a single selection of values.
 By default, this toggle is disabled.

-> [Info] In the product view, the data type *TreeNode* is displayed either by a drop-down list or a a box with all created options.
-The drop-down list is only displayed for one dimensional single select trees.
+> [Info] In the product view, the *TreeNode* data type is displayed either by a drop-down list or by a box with all created options.
+The drop-down list is only displayed for one dimensional single-select trees.

 **Edit tree**